 1. Sesame seeds – one of the richest sources of plant calcium!
 Sprinkle some on a stir fry or sushi rolls, or use tahini to make some fresh hummus, salad dressing, or straight up as a dip for veggie sticks.

 2. Chia seeds – it’s said these tiny seeds contain more calcium than milk!
 Combine some with plant milk of your choice, let set in the fridge overnight, and you have a calcium-packed breakfast or snack ready to eat!
-Check out my recipe for O Canada Royal Maple Chia Pudding! or this 2 Minute Raw Breakfast Porridge on YoungandRaw.com.
+Check out this 2 Minute Raw Breakfast Porridge on YoungandRaw.com.

 3. Chickpeas – many legumes are great sources of calcium, but I just love chickpeas in so many things!
 To enjoy them raw, rinse and soak the chickpeas overnight, change the water and soak again, repeating daily until little tails start to sprout.
 Enjoy your activated chickpeas in salads, along with tahini in a raw hummus for a calcium double-whammy, or even by the handful!

 4. Kale – is there anything kale can’t do?
 Great in salads and smoothies.
 While kale is a great source of calcium, it is a high-oxalate green, so for those who may be sensitive to oxalates, steaming lightly can help mitigate the mineral-binding effect of oxalic acid.